hemdesai/SAS_MCP/README.md

-# MCP SAS Viya Server (MCP/STDIO Edition)

-**Executive Summary:**
-This repository delivers a production-ready, MCP-compliant SAS Viya server that enables any AI agent, LLM, or orchestration platform to securely run, monitor, and retrieve SAS analytics jobs using the Model Context Protocol (MCP) over standard input/output (STDIO).
-No REST APIs, containers, or frontends required—just pure, agent-driven analytics automation.
+# React front end chatbot (not LLM) - SAS MCP demo

+This branch contains a demo of a React-based chatbot UI that interacts with a FastAPI backend to execute SAS code using the Model Context Protocol (MCP).
+No LLMs or GenAI are used for conversation or code generation; all math and SAS execution is handled by SAS MCP.

 ---